Data-Driven Learnability Transition of Measurement-Induced Entanglement

 Motivated by the recent success of data-driven quantum learning methods based solely on measurement records~\cite{huang2021, huang2022, du2025}, we ask in this Letter: under what conditions can MIE be learned with polynomial resources from data alone—i.e., without post-selection and without any prior knowledge of state preparation?
 To address this question, we study the entanglement generated between two distant qubits $A$ and $B$ after all other qubits in a many-body state are measured.
 Using measurement outcomes only, we train a transformer-based neural network in a self-supervised manner to estimate the post-measurement state on $AB \equiv A\cup B$ conditioned on a given measurement outcome.
 Instead of reconstructing MIE directly, we estimate the total entanglement entropy of $AB$, which we use as an uncertainty metric quantifying the learnability of MIE.
-We focus on two settings—random one-dimensional (1D) all-to-all circuits and two-dimensional (2D) nearest-neighbor circuits—and in both we observe a clear learnability transition with increasing circuit depth.
-In the learnable phase, the uncertainty decreases with additional measurement data and model parameters, reflecting increasing time and space complexity.
-In the unlearnable phase, the uncertainty saturates or even grows.
+We focus on random one-dimensional (1D) all-to-all circuits, in which we observe a clear learnability transition with increasing circuit depth.
+This transition is fundamentally a computational phase transition marked by a qualitative change in resource scaling: in the learnable phase, the uncertainty can be driven down with only polynomially many measurement shots and model parameters, whereas in the unlearnable phase it saturates or even grows, signaling that the required time and space complexity becomes exponential in the system size.
 We further probe this learnability transition in the presence of noise through simulations and experiments on IBM QPU $\text{ibm\_marrakesh}$, finding that the transition remains observable under realistic noise.
 Overall, our results demonstrate the power of data-driven methods to extract informative features of the post-measurement state that reveal MIE, while simultaneously clarifying the fundamental limitations of learning MIE from measurement data alone.
 We note that a recent study~\cite{hou2025} investigated MIE learnability for GHZ and cluster states using a similar data-driven approach, where signatures of a learnability transition were observed for the latter upon tuning the measurement direction.
 In contrast, our work addresses generic states generated by random quantum circuits and provides an explicit characterization of the emergence of distinct learnable and unlearnable regimes.